-Universität Hamburg is the largest institution for research and education in the north of Germany.
-As one of the country’s largest universities, we offer a diverse course spectrum and excellent research opportunities.
+Universität Hamburg is the largest institution for research and education in northern Germany.
+As one of the country’s largest universities, we offer a diverse range of degree programs and excellent research opportunities.
 The University boasts numerous interdisciplinary projects in a broad range of fields and an extensive partner network of leading regional, national, and international higher education and research institutions.

 Sustainable science and scholarship

-Outstanding variety: over 170 academic programs
+Outstanding variety: over 170 degree programs

 Universität Hamburg offers approximately 170 degree programs within its eight faculties: